JFoArlas/MechaCar_Statistical_Analysis/README.md

 - Because that p-value is higher than .05, we do not have enough evidence to reject the null hypothesis. **So the PSI across all manufacturing lots is statistically similar to the population mean of 1,500 pounds per square inch.**

-### I additionally perfored t-tests on each lot individually.
+### I additionally performed t-tests on each lot individually.

 ![image5](https://github.com/JFoArlas/MechaCar_Statistical_Analysis/blob/main/Resources/t.test_lots1-3.png)